 AWACS (Automatic Warning and Correction System) will detect any errors in the system and issue a warning to the operator.
-One warning indicator, the FAIL WARNING button, is located on the Broadcast Facilities Panel.
+One warning indicator, the FAIL WARNING button, is located on the Global Control panel as shown in Figure 1.
 This will flash when an error is detected.
 It can be pressed to acknowledge the error and will stop flashing, but will remain lit until the error has been corrected.